 Jeanette DePatie (The Fat Chick), MA, ACE, is a certified aerobics instructor, personal trainer and veteran fitness professional with over 10 years experience training students of all sizes, shapes ages and abilities.
 Using techniques gleaned as a teacher, producer, marketing professional, wife, musician, marathoner and triathlete, DePatie specializes in creating fitness programs that allow students to feel successful the first time and every time they participate.
 Ms. DePatie has held fitness certifications from the YMCA, ACE and AFAA.
 She is author of the newly released book and DVD The Fat Chick Works Out!
 Previously the Vice President of ASDAH, Jeanette currently serves as an “at large” member of ASDAH’s Board.

 Fall Ferguson, JD, MA, is Assistant Professor of Health Education at John F. Kennedy University.
 She teaches courses on health care policy, community health, the “collective body,” and working with body image, among other subjects.
-Fall is on the Editorial Board of the Fat Studies Journal, and also has a private practice as a health educator and coach.
-Fall is currently the President of ASDAH, and serves on the public policy and blog committees and as co-chair of the website committee.
+Fall is currently the President of ASDAH, and chairs the website committee.

 Marsha Hudnall, MS, RDN, CD, is a registered dietitian and co-owner and president of Green Mountain at Fox Run, a pioneering women’s health retreat in Vermont.
 Green Mountain was founded over 40 years ago to help women stop dieting and learn how to truly take care of themselves regardless of their body size.
 A voice of reason for the last three decades in helping people move away from weight loss diets, Marsha speaks frequently and has written extensively for the public and professionals about the impact of dieting on eating behaviors, including binge eating and emotional eating.
 She serves on the boards of the Center for Mindful Eating and the Binge Eating Disorder Association.
 You can find Marsha on her website as well as on Twitter @MarshaHudnall and Green Mountain’s page on Facebook.